Skip to main content

 • graphics

-The graphics of the game receive mixed reviews, with some players appreciating the minimalist and functional art style that suits the story, while others criticize it for being disjointed, basic, and lacking visual interest.
-Many find the visuals unappealing, comparing them to childlike doodles, which detracts from the overall experience.
-Overall, the graphics are seen as a significant drawback for some, while others find them charming in their simplicity.
+The graphics of the game receive mixed reviews, with some players appreciating the minimalist and functional art style that complements the story, while others criticize the visuals as disjointed, basic, and lacking appeal.
+Overall, the graphics are described as either charmingly simplistic or a significant drawback, depending on individual taste.

 • “The minimalist graphics are very well done and suit the story beautifully.”

-• “The art style is very basic but 1) functional and 2) extremely neat and lovely.”
+• “The art style is very basic but 1) functional and b) extremely neat and lovely.”

 • “While I wouldn't recommend this game, I'm sure there are some people out there who would like it; for me, the graphics alone are a big deterrent.”